bobtsang/bobtsang.github.io/_posts/2020-03-06-Time-Series.markdown

 #### Causality Inference In Graphical Modelling

-- causal Markov condition: SGS, PC and FCI
+- causal Markov condition: SGS, PC and FCI main structure for these algorithm
+  1. initialization
+  2. skeleton construction: testing for conditional independence
+  3. edge elimination
 - PCMCI: [repo](https://github.com/jakobrunge/tigramite)
 - Copula-Granger

+#### When to Use What

+1. When to use Granger

+   - Separability

+   > information about causing effects is not contained in the time series for the caused effects

 #### Reference